How long you need to self-isolate depends on if you have coronavirus (COVID-19) or you've been in close contact with someone who does.

 Get a test to check if you have coronavirus if you get symptoms while you're self-isolating.

-If your test is positive, you should self-isolate for 10 days from when your symptoms started.
+If your test is positive, you must self-isolate for 10 days from when your symptoms started.
 This might mean you're self-isolating for longer than 14 days overall.

 Self-isolate for 14 days

-If you’ve been in close contact with someone who has coronavirus, you may get a text, email or call from the NHS Test and Trace service.
+- you get a text, email or call from NHS Test and Trace telling you to self-isolate